Quirky alternative to a Q3 or GLA – nice details, comfy, but so-so to drive

 In corners, it generally feels flat and stable, although the steering lacks precision and consistency of weight and feedback, so you never feel as confident as you should going into a corner you perhaps entered too quickly.
 It's not a driver's car in any sense of the word – which given the suspension technology that's gone into it, is a little disappointing.

 The DS 7 Crossback's adapative cruise control and lane-keep assist work well, with the steering assist feeling natural, and distances being maintained in a very natural-feeling way.
-It also allows the driver an unusually long amount of hands-off time – more than 20 seconds on our brief test.

 The Parkers Verdict